Viewing figures for Netflix’s The Umbrella Academy have been released, and it seems the dystopian superhero series has been a smash hit.

-The Umbrella Academy has now, unsurprisingly, been renewed for the second series, with another ten episodes being ordered by Netflix.
+The Umbrella Academy has now, unsurprisingly, been renewed for the second series, with another 10 episodes being ordered by Netflix.

-All the main cast, which include Ellen Page and Robert Sheehan, are confirmed to be returning for the second outing.
+All the main members of The Umbrella Academy cast, which includes Ellen Page and Robert Sheehan, are confirmed to be returning for the second outing.

 Showrunner Steve Blackman, who is also back for series two, has said Umbrella Academy could potentially run for at least “four or five seasons.”

 “I know Gerard has eight volumes in his mind,” he said to Collider, “so whether that translates to eight seasons, I don’t know.

 “We combine certain seasons, and bits and pieces.
 It would be lovely to have four or five years of this show.
 That would be wonderful.”